danielrcollins1/OED-Expanded/traps.md

 Confining traps are typically normal appearing rooms that restrict movement.
 The Judge should familiarize themselves with the rules for Forcing Doors, Swimming, etc.

 **Net**: A net with hooks and bells drops from the ceiling, landing in 10’ × 20’ area, entangling those beneath.
 Those in the net cannot move, suffer a -2 penalty to AC, and can only make melee attacks with swords and spears at a -2 penalty.
 Creatures have a 1 in 6 plus Strength bonus chance per round to escape.
 Having a dagger in-hand grants a +2 to this roll.
-Check for nearby monsters when net falls.
+Check for nearby monsters when the net falls.

 **Portcullis**: An iron gate falls behind party and blocks the passage, the sound of which triggers a check for nearby monsters.
 The bars may be forced as locked door.

 **Watery Room**: The floor of the room is flooded with stagnant water at least 10' deep.

-**Spinning Wall**: A section of wall up to 20’ in length spins in place, depositing the victims in area on adjacent side.
+**Spinning Wall**: A section of wall up to 20’ in length spins in place, depositing the victims in area on the opposite side.
 It cannot be triggered from the other side.

 **Flooding Room**: The doors to this room are reinforced and will swing shut and lock.
 If they are spiked open beforehand, the spikes have a 4 in 6 chance to hold.
 Once sealed, the room floods with water in 1d6 rounds.
 Once fully flooded, attempts to open the door are at –2.